Fabio Virgili

-Fabio Virgili (born 26 April 1986) is an Italian footballer who plays as a goalkeeper.
+Fabio Virgili (born 26 April 1986) is an Italian former professional footballer who played as a goalkeeper.

 Club career

 Born in Terni, Umbria, Virgili started his professional career at Emilia–Romagna club Parma.
-In the summer of 2005, he left the Primavera Youth Team and joined Serie C1 side Napoli in a 4-year co-ownership deal, for a peppercorn fee of €500; he won the league title with the club as an unused squad member, earning promotion to Serie B. In June 2006, he was bought back by Parma for €50,000 and became the club's third goalkeeper behind Luca Bucci and Alfonso De Lucia.
+In the summer of 2005, he left the Primavera Youth Team and joined Serie C1 side Napoli in a four-year co-ownership deal, for a peppercorn fee of €500; he won the league title with the club as an unused squad member, earning promotion to Serie B. In June 2006, he was bought back by Parma for €50,000 and became the club's third goalkeeper behind Luca Bucci and Alfonso De Lucia.
 He made his single appearance for the club that season in the second leg of the Coppa Italia quarter-final, in which Parma drew 2–2 with A.S.
 Roma, who won 4–3 on aggregate and went on to win the competition.
 In the next season, he was the backup of Bucci and Nicola Pavarini, along with Radek Petr and Eros Corradini.

 In July 2008, he joined Carpenedolo along with Parma team-mate Thomas Som.
 Although he played as a regular starter for the Lega Pro Seconda Divisione side, he joined hometown club Sporting Terni in August 2009.

-On 19 August 2010 he was signed by Paganese.
+On 19 August 2010, he was signed by Paganese.
 The following season he was signed by Ternana Calcio, as the backup of Stefano Ambrosi, along with Carlo Camilli.

 In the summer of 2012 he left Ternana Calcio and joined Botev Vratsa in the Bulgarian Second Division, but he never played for the club, and in March 2013 he returned in Italy to play with Narnese.